-- Landscape character including Historic landscape character
+- Landscape character including historic landscape character

 - Residential amenity

 - Visual amenity and sensitive views

 - Biodiversity

 - Geodiversity

 - Flood risk

 - Townscape

 - Coastal change

-- Heritage assets and their setting
+- Heritage assets and their setting including the St Bees and Whitehaven Heritage Coast

 - Highway safety

 - Aviation and defence navigation systems/communication

-- The amenities of sensitive neighbouring uses (including by virtue of noise, dust, odour, shadow flicker, air quality, traffic, visual impact or glare)
+- The amenity of sensitive neighbouring uses (including by virtue of noise, dust, odour, shadow flicker, air quality, traffic, visual impact or glare)

+- The Outstanding Universal Value of the English Lake District and the Frontiers of the Roman Empire (Hadrian's Wall) World Heritage Sites

+- Water resources and water quality (including catchment land for public water supply purposes)

-Where proposals would result in significant adverse effects, proposals will only be accepted where this is outweighed by the wider environmental, economic, social and community benefits and in the case of the historic environment balanced against public benefit as per national policy.
+Where proposals would result in significant adverse effects, proposals will only be accepted where this is outweighed by the wider environmental, economic, social and community benefits and in the case of the historic environment balanced against public benefit.
 Where harm is unavoidable, the planning application must include details of mitigation measures proposed in order to overcome or reduce such harm.

-Proposals will only be considered suitable where it can be demonstrated that the planning impacts identified by local communities during consultation have been fully addressed.
+Proposals will only be considered suitable where it can be demonstrated that the planning impacts identified by local communities during consultation have been taken account of.

-Where turbines become non-operational for a period in excess of 6 months, the facility must be removed and the site will be fully restored to its original condition within 12 months.
+Where turbines become non-operational for a period in excess of six months, the facility must be removed and the site will be fully restored to its original condition within 12 months.
 A detailed plan that sets out how any impacts will be managed during construction and restoration must be submitted to the satisfaction of the Council.

-Proposals for the re-powering of turbines in areas which are identified as unsuitable in principle could potentially be permitted where the impacts of such development, including cumulative effect, are considered acceptable.
+Proposals for the re-powering of turbines in areas which are identified as unsuitable in principle could potentially be permitted where the impacts of such development, including cumulative effects, are considered acceptable.
 This will be assessed on a case-by-case basis.